atreyasha/spp-explainability/docs/develop.md

         5.  encourage learning of wildcards by increasing its scale factor default -\> in case there are not enough

+        6.  add 2 threads specific arguments to all jarvis shell scripts and commit as local optimizations

-        6.  change frequency of tensorboard, evaluation and model saving to update-level
+        7.  change frequency of tensorboard, evaluation and model saving to update-level

             1.  update arg parser with new arguments